Have you ever asked or wondered “what are the differences between violin and viola?” I bet you did, I have been asked a lot of times!

 and, would you believe it? other differences between violin and viola are in the players themselves!...

-Anyway, if you really want to appreciate the difference between violin and viola, I’d recommend you to listen to a piece where they play together, like this short sample from the first movement of Mozart’s Sinfonia Concertante for violin, viola and orchestra in this video, here is part of it with the two instruments.
+Anyway, if you really want to appreciate the differences between violin and viola, I’d recommend you to listen to a piece where they play together, like this short sample from the first movement of Mozart’s Sinfonia Concertante for violin, viola and orchestra in this video, here is part of it with the two instruments.

 Also you can read this article on Mozart’s Sinfonia Concertante and even watch and listen to the whole work played by two famous violin players (father, David Oistrakh, and son) conducted by another famous violin player (Menuhin).
 By the way, out of these three, two were famous violin players who played the viola too.